DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/chart.md

 Field | Type | Description
 ------|------|------------
-children? | ReactNode | A React node to be placed in the root layout.
+children | ReactNode | A React node to be placed in the root layout.